top of page

 When and how was the brilliant idea for the “BactoSense” born?

 Looking back at the past 10 years in the history of bNovate, you’ve achieved a lot!
 What have been the most important milestones for the company?
-What are you especially proud of?
+What are you incredibly proud of?
 And which have been the best and most unforgettable moments?

 BactoSense during IP65 certification